DonaldMzima/EditEvo/README.md

-This was an hobby project developed by me.
-I will add support for other features in future.
-Looking for backend/ffmpeg developers to help in generating video from canvas in the backend.

-# EditEvo

 EditEvo is a video editor that runs in the browser.
 It is built with fabric.js, Next.js (a React framework), Tailwindcss, Mobx, and typescript.

 ## Samples